adrelanos/aeternity-wiki/Glossary.md

 ### State Channel

-A relationship between two users recorded on the blockchain.
-It enables users to send aeon back and forth, and to create trustless smart contracts between them that are enforced and settled by the blockchain.
+A relationship between two users recorded on the Blockchain.
+It enables users to send æon back and forth, and to create trustless smart contracts between them that are enforced and settled by the Blockchain.
 Hash A hash takes as input a binary of any size.
 It gives a fixed sized output.
 The same input always hashes to the same output.
 Given an output, one cannot calculate the input.